anevjes/AzureSearch.SharePointOnline/README.md

 **metadataFieldName** is the name of the SharePoint Field that is stored as part of the metadata json file during crawling.

 **outputFieldName** is the name of the Azure Cognitive Search index that you want to map the MetadataFieldName to.
-Make sure that the outputFieldName is a valid field inside Azure Cognitive Search Index defintion located in:
+Make sure that the outputFieldName is a valid field inside Azure Cognitive Search Index definition located in:

     AzureSearch.SharePointOnline.Connector/SearchDefinitions/blobIndexer.json